100 Notable alumni of

 -

-Gus Johnson Jr. (December 13, 1938 – April 29, 1987) was an American college and professional basketball player in the National Basketball Association (NBA) and American Basketball Association (NBA).
-A chiseled 6 ft 6 in (1.98 m), 235-pound (107 kg) forward who occasionally played center, Johnson spent nine seasons with the Baltimore Bullets before he split his final campaign between the Phoenix Suns and ABA champions Indiana Pacers.
-He was a five-time NBA All-Star before chronic knee issues and dubious off-court habits took their tolls late in his career.
+Gus "Honeycomb" Johnson Jr. was an American professional basketball player in the National Basketball Association (NBA) and American Basketball Association (ABA).
+A 6 ft 6 in (1.98 m), 235-pound (107 kg) forward who occasionally played center, Johnson spent nine seasons with the Baltimore Bullets before he split his final campaign between the Phoenix Suns and Indiana Pacers, where he won the ABA championship in his final game.
+Johnson did not come into the NBA until he was almost 25-years old.
+He was a five-time NBA All-Star by age 33, before chronic knee issues took their toll late in his career.

 -